-\paragraph{Organization} The rest of this paper is organized as follows: Section~\ref{sec: Background} presents the cyber kill chain in the context of reconnaissance, case studies of previous cyber attacks, and related works regarding reconnaissance.
-Section~\ref{sec: Reconnaissance} provides insight into what information adversaries look for, how they acquire it, and when they apply recon techniques during an attack.
-Section~\ref{sec: recon_techniques} categorizes and discusses different active and passive reconnaissance techniques used in both external and internal phases.
+\paragraph{Organization} The rest of this paper is organized as follows: Section~\ref{sec:real_world_cyber_attacks} presents case studies of previous cyber attacks {and how adversarial reconnaissance played an important role in determining attack strategies.} {Section~\ref{sec:related_work} presents} related {surveys and case-studies} regarding {in-general or specific} reconnaissance {techniques and tools}. {Then,} Section~\ref{sec:target_info} provides insight into what information adversaries look for, and {Section~\ref{sec:phase}} discusses when they apply recon techniques during an attack.
+Section~\ref{sec:recon_techniques} categorizes and discusses different reconnaissance techniques used in both external and internal phases.
 Finally, Section~\ref{sec:concl} concludes the paper by summarizing our findings and highlighting research gaps and opportunities in modeling reconnaissance and developing countermeasures.